New Match Set For BATTLESLAM: VENDETTA | 411MANIA

 New Match Set For BATTLESLAM: VENDETTA

+Austin Green is set to face a mystery opponent for this weekend’s BATTLESLAM: VENDETTA.
+The promotion announced on Monday that Green has set an open challenge for anyone from any company to “walk through that Forbidden Door” and face him.

+You can see the full card below for the show, which takes place on April 24th in Atlanta:

-* Prestige Wrestling Tag Team Championship Match: Team C4 vs. The Infantry
+* Prestige Wrestling Tag Team Championship: C4 (Cody Chhun & Guillermo Rosas) (c) vs. The Infantry (Shawn Dean & Carlie Bravo)

+* Free Four All Eliminator: Angelica Risk vs. Janai Kai vs. Queen Aminata vs. Robyn Renegade

 * Leon Ruff vs. Darius Martin